I hope you are enjoying my new Selah book. I’ve decided to make it easier to read by placing the new version of Chapter 1 here.

 The sun was not up yet.
 Faint wisps of pink and orange clouds like feathers drifted above the east.
 Selah looked up at them between the open wooden window blinds.

 “It was just a dream, again,” she whispered to console herself.
+She smoothed down her wildly curling hair and wiped her sweaty face upon the corner of a bedsheet.

 Jessie had texted her in the middle of the night again.
 Jess preferred the Low-Tech system of contact, avoiding RTVC (Real-Time Video Calls).
 “Mom, I don’t believe in the Maker because I keep asking Him for a Miracle, and He does not give me one,” the black letters read against the pale blue screen.